borisdayma/docs/docs/frameworks/pytorch-example.md

 sidebar_label: PyTorch
 ---

-This is a complete example of PyTorch code that trains a CNN and saves to W&B
+This is a complete example of PyTorch code that trains a CNN and saves to W&B.

-You can find this example at https://github.com/wandb/examples/blob/master/pytorch-cnn-mnist/main.py

-You can find the results of running this code at https://app.wandb.ai/wandb/pytorch-mnist/runs/gpok6wds
+You can find this example on [GitHub](https://github.com/wandb/examples/blob/master/pytorch-cnn-mnist/main.py) and see the results on [W&B](https://app.wandb.ai/wandb/pytorch-mnist/runs/gpok6wds).

 ```python
 from __future__ import print_function